CoutHi/nvim-cout/README.md

-This is my neovim confugration.
-It's quite minimal and simple to understand, could be a good place to start off of.
+This is my neovim configuration.
+It's quite minimal and simple to understand, could be a good place to start from.

 I also added some of my custom keybindings and some editor options.